 What if the Driver that Hit You Doesn't Have Insurance?

 If the car that hit you has no insurance, then your own auto insurance policy comes into play.
 Massachusetts law requires that all auto insurance policies carry Uninsured coverage.
 So, if you are hit on your bicycle by a negligent uninsured driver, then you can seek compensation from your own insurance company under the Uninsured Motorist portion of your insurance policy.

 If the car that hit you has the minimum amount of insurance and you suffered serious injuries in a bicycle accident, like we have seen numerous times, the $20,000 of coverage might not be enough.
 In this case, again, your own auto insurance policy may come into play if you have Underinsured Motorist coverage.
 Underinsured coverage (which is optional coverage, unlike Uninsured coverage, which is mandatory), on your own auto insurance policy will offer coverage beyond the $20,000 minimum, provided you have an uninsured amount above the minimum.
 So you should look at your underinsured coverage and make sure you have an amount above the $20,000 because the underinsured coverage you have is reduced by any liability payments made by the negligent driver’s insurance company.
 If the negligent driver has the minimum of $20,000 bodily injury coverage and you have $20,000 of underinsured there will be a complete offset.

 Get in Touch with a Personal Injury Attorney

-Our team of experienced attorneys at Mahaney Pappas is prepared to help you get the compensation and insurance benefits you deserve after you've been involved in a bicycle accident.
+Our team of experienced auto accident and injury attorneys at Mahaney Pappas is prepared to help you get the compensation and insurance benefits you deserve after you've been involved in a bicycle accident.
 Contact us today to schedule your free consultation.